J-Hulsey/MIST_Project2/README.md

 ### QUESTION:
 "Which make of car has the highest rate of purchase for each type of electric vehicle in Washington?"

-### SIGNIFIGANCE:
+### SIGNIFICANCE:
-This question and the relevant data are signifigant as it allows one to understand who the market leaders are for both PHEV's and BEV's.
+This question and the relevant data are significant as they allow one to understand who the market leaders are for both PHEVs and BEVs.
 By understanding who the market leaders are in the electric car market, consumers can make more informed decisions on what kind of electric vehicle to purchase.
-In the mind of many consumers, BEV's and PHEV's with more marketshare maybe better options than BEV's and PHEV's with less marketshare as there must be a reason that more of one kind of car is bought over others.
+In the mind of many consumers, BEVs, and PHEVs, with more market share may be better options than BEVs and PHEVs with less market share as there must be a reason that more of one kind of car is bought over others.

 ### PHEV's: